Terms of Service

 22. Governing Law and Dispute Resolution

-These Terms are governed by the laws of England and Wales, without prejudice to any mandatory consumer rights that may apply in specific cases under applicable law.
+These Terms are governed by the laws of England and Wales, without prejudice to any mandatory rights that may apply under applicable law.

 The parties will attempt to resolve disputes in good faith.
 If not resolved, the competent courts of England and Wales will have jurisdiction, unless mandatory law provides otherwise.